Towards A Robust Group-level Emotion Recognition via Uncertainty-Aware Learning: Proposed method

 where $\mu_{n}\in R^{D}$ and $\sigma_{n}^{2}\in R^{D}$ represent mean vector and diagonal covariance matrix, respectively. $D$ is the individual representation length.
 The $\mu_{n}$ and $\sigma_{n}^{2}$ are input-dependent predicted by two separate feature projectors by:

 where $\theta_{\mu}$ and $\theta_{\sigma}$ denote corresponding probabilistic parameters respectively \textit{w.r.t.} output $\mu_{n}$ and $\sigma_{n}$.
 The predicted Gaussian distribution is a diagonal multivariate normal distribution.
 The $\mu_{n}$ can be regarded as an individual feature, while $\sigma_{n}$ refers to the intensity of the embedding variance that represents the uncertainty of the individuals.
 Now, the representation of each individual serves as a stochastic instead of a deterministic point embedding sampled from $N(z_{n}; \mu_{n}, \sigma_{n}^{2}I)$.
-However, the sampling operation is not differentiable for training these probabilistic parameters through the gradient descent, we adopt the re-parameterization trick \cite{KingmaW13} to ensure the operation of back-propagation as follows:
+However, the sampling operation is not differentiable for training these probabilistic parameters through the gradient descent, we adopt the re-parameterization trick \cite{KingmaW13} to ensure the operation of back-propagation.
+To further capture the diversity and uncertainty present in the underlying data distribution, we utilize Monte-Carlo sampling to obtain the final generated stochastic feature representations $z^{*}_{n}$:

-where $\epsilon_{n}$ is a random number sampled from a normal distribution, $z^{*}_{n}$ denotes the generated stochastic feature as the equivalent sampling representation.

-A principal way to estimate the uncertainty in its prediction of a sample is to perform Bayesian inference.
-In inference, the uncertainty of one individual $x_{n}^{I}$ is represented as probabilistic distributions formulated as $z \sim p(z_{n}|x_{n}^{I})$.
-For the representation of individual $x_{n}^{I}$ and the corresponding label $y$, we marginalize over the embedding distribution to compute the corresponding probability as the prediction that is represented as follows:

-In practice, aiming at the generally intractable integral in Eq.~\ref{eqn:margin}, we approximate the expectation term via the Monte-Carlo sampling, which is represented as follows:

-where $N$ is the number of sampling times for every individual.
-The output of the uncertainty prediction is largely determined by the number $N$ of sampling times.
-The final representation of the individual is obtained by calculating the mean $z_{n}^{*}$ across all sampled multiple individuals.
-As a result, we can generate representation diversely for the same individual, leading to diversity in group-level representation generation.
+where $\epsilon_{m}$ is a random number sampled from a normal distribution, $M$ is the number of samples drawn from the Gaussian distribution $N(0, I)$.
+The representations $z^{*}_{n}$ obtained through Monte Carlo sampling are generated by sampling from a Gaussian distribution, with each sampling iteration producing distinct feature representations.
+Indeed, during the training phase, the $\mu_{n}$ and $\sigma_{n}$ learned by the $f_{\theta_{\mu}}(*)$ and $f_{\theta_{\sigma}}(*)$ in Eq.~\ref{eqn:fmu} and Eq.~\ref{eqn:fsigma} while fixed during the testing phase, as the model parameters have reached their optimal values through training.
+The repetitive sampling process, yielding diverse representations, aids in quantifying uncertainty, and addressing inherent uncertainties in the data, and enhances the model's robustness.

 \textbf{Uncertainty-sensitive score.} Based on Eq.~\ref{eqn:parameterization}, we obtain the random variable $z_{n}^{*}$ as a stochastic representation sample instead of the $\mu_{n}$ sampling from the original distribution.
 The uncertainty-aware learning module is proposed primarily to decrease the disturbance of the uncertain individuals in the image.
 Hence, in the face branch, we formulate the uncertainty-sensitive score as the source of the weight for the corresponding face individuals.
 Specifically, the uncertainty-sensitive score is computed by the harmonic mean of the Hadamard product of the estimated variance $\sigma_{n}$ and random noise $\epsilon$.
 We denote the uncertainty-sensitive score as $s_{n}$, which acquired by: